fredericbonnet/helena/docs/pages/helena-dialect/commands/while.md

 - `break`

   - ✅ should interrupt the test with `BREAK` code
-  - ✅ should interrupt the body with `nil` result
+  - ✅ should interrupt the loop with `nil` result

 - `continue`

   - ✅ should interrupt the test with `CONTINUE` code
-  - ✅ should interrupt the body iteration
+  - ✅ should interrupt the loop iteration